oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 ## Create a React Application for Login

 Now you are ready to create the React application.
-Open a terminal in a folder of your choice and run the following command.
+Open a terminal in a folder of your choice and run `npx`, the Node.js Package Runner included with npm.

 ```bash
 npx create-react-app react-login